Skip to content

 7. Mortgage Underwriting

 The mortgage underwriter will analyze all aspects of the home loan to ensure it meets the lender’s requirements and any secondary program requirements (such as FHA, Freddie Mac, etc.).
-They also evaluate the level of risk associated with the loan.
-This is an important step in the California mortgage process, because it can determine whether or not you will move forward to closing.
+They’ll also evaluate the level of risk associated with the loan.

 8. Resolving Any “Conditions” That Arise

 If the underwriter identifies one or more issues that must be resolved, you might receive what’s known as a conditional approval.
-This means you must resolve these conditions to keep the process moving forward.
-A common example is a letter of explanation for a recent bank deposit or withdrawal.
-The underwriter requests the letter, the borrower provides it, and then the loan moves forward.
+You would then have to resolve those conditions to keep the process moving forward.
+But it doesn’t always happen this way.
 Some borrowers clear the underwriting process with no additional requests or conditions.
-Other borrowers receive one or more requests.
-Like many steps in the California mortgage process, it varies from one transaction to the next.

 9. Closing the Deal

 When the underwriter is satisfied with all aspects of the loan, the borrower is said to be “clear to close.”
 This means the loan can be funded and the deal can be closed (after a lot of signatures, of course).
-Closing is the last step in the process when getting a home loan in California.
+Closing represents the last step in the process from the home buyer’s perspective.

 Mike Trejo is a Bay Area mortgage broker with 20+ years of knowledge and experience.